ahkscript/ASPDM/Specifications/Database.md

 Package Structure
 -------------------

-Lib packages should have a standard package structure consisting of the following folders:
+Library packages should have a standard package structure consisting of the following folders:

 - `Lib\` (*Mandatory*) : StdLib files
 - `Doc\` : Documentation